 - Antidepressants.
 Some types of antidepressants, such as trazodone, may reduce the behavioral problems associated with frontotemporal dementia.
 Selective serotonin reuptake inhibitors (SSRIs) — such as citalopram (Celexa), paroxetine (Paxil) or sertraline (Zoloft) — also have been effective in some people.

 - Antipsychotics.
-Antipsychotic medications, such as olanzapine (Zyprexa) or quetiapine (Seroquel), are sometimes used to combat the behavioral problems of frontotemporal dementia.
+Antipsychotic medications, such as olanzapine (Zyprexa) or quetiapine (Seroquel), are sometimes used to treat the behavioral problems of frontotemporal dementia.
 However, these medications must be used with caution in people with dementia due to the risk of serious side effects, including an increased risk of death.

 People experiencing language difficulties may benefit from speech therapy to learn alternate strategies for communication.

 You'll need to have caregivers, as your condition progresses, to assist with daily life activities, maintain your safety, provide transportation and help with finances.
 Your doctor will discuss lifestyle changes with you, such as when you may need to stop driving a car or let someone you trust take over your finances.

 Regular cardiovascular exercise may help improve your mood and thinking skills.

 It may be helpful to make some adjustments in your home to make daily living tasks easier and reduce your chance of injuries, such as removing rugs or raising toilets.

 In some cases, caregivers can reduce behavioral problems by changing the way they interact with people with dementia.
 Ask your loved one's doctor about any available resources that provide training in caring for someone with dementia.
 Possible changes in interaction include:

 - Avoiding events or activities that trigger the undesirable behavior